hackgvl/hackgreenville-com/CONTRIBUTING.md

 - Run `php artisan` to see a full list of availabe commands.
 - The API explorer can be viewed at http://localhost/docs/api and can be recompiled with `php artisan scribe:generate`
-- Running tests `php artisan test`
+- Running tests `php artisan test` - By default, Laravel tests run independent of database seeders, but you can explicitly enable them within a test, if needed.
 - Refreshing events from the remote API: `php artisan import:events`
 - Run database migrations: `php artisan migrate --seed`
 - Completely erase and rebuild the database: [Danger Zone] `php artisan migrate:fresh --seed` [/Danger Zone]